-23 A 2014 study by Analysis Mason, commissioned by DTPS and the Treasury, on the viability of the open access network indicated that there was no case to be made for the introduction of such an open access wireless network, and that evidence from those being trialled elsewhere at the time suggested caution was advisable.
-The DTPS has indicated that it does have other studies that have demonstrated the viability of the 2017 decision to undertake an implementation analysis, but this, too, has not been made public as yet.
-What is clear is that it was a technical analysis on what spectrum allocation would optimise the viability of the WOAN.
+&lt;sup>24 A 2014 study by Analysis Mason, commissioned by DTPS and the Treasury, on the viability of the open access network indicated that there was no case to be made for the introduction of such an open access wireless network, and that evidence from those being trialled elsewhere at the time suggested caution was advisable.
+The DTPS has indicated that it does have other studies that have demonstrated the viability of the 2017 decision to undertake an implementation analysis but this too has not been made public as yet.
+What is clear is that it was a technical analysis on what spectrum allocation would optimize the viability of the WOAN.
 It did not include a business plan or an economic impact assessment.